16strands/Thesis/EIG/README.md

 !!! add param for ^ !!!

-figure out some model of how lcocks get off
+figure out some model of how clocks get off
      buggy?
      something happens?
      drift?

+### NEW QUESTIONS
+* Should the eventQueue be empty at the end of each round?
+* GSR is established by setting a latency range at t=0 and then the range decreases until the GSR and then the range becomes 1 and the clocks are synchronized